iamsaneiamsane/moire-exciton-solver/README.md

 # Conclusion and State of Current Research

-This paper outlines a satisfactorily accurate simulation platform for moiré excitons, with an interactive user interface that lends itself well to education.
+This repo outlines a satisfactorily accurate simulation platform for moiré excitons, with an interactive user interface that lends itself well to education.
 Experimental research on this topic is thriving but slow despite being